 Common Classroom Management Myths that Make the Job Harder

 If classroom management feels exhausting, frustrating, or oddly personal at times—it may not be your strategies that are the problem.
+Often, it’s the beliefs we’ve inherited about what management is supposed to look like.

 Many teachers are working under outdated classroom management myths that quietly increase stress, escalate conflict, and make normal student behavior feel like failure.
 These myths aren’t just unhelpful—they actively work against effective teaching.